udem-dlteam/bbv-tests/README.md

 ## Visualization tools

-The `visual--sbbv` folder contains a webapp to visualize the result of SBBV.
+The `visual-sbbv` folder contains a webapp to visualize the result of SBBV, open `visual-sbbv/index.html` in the browser (I tested Firefox only).

 It reads a JSON of the form:

 ```json
 {